-Recognizing the BPO sector as one of the top contributors to the country’s economic growth, the local government provides the industry with strong support by way of regulations and incentives that encourage companies to choose the Philippines for their offshore operations.
-To provide such incentives, the Philippine government established the Philippine Economic Zone Authority (PEZA) and special economic zones (SEZ).
+The Philippine government provides the industry with strong support by way of regulations and incentives that encourage companies to choose the Philippines for their offshore operations.
+This led to the establishment of the Philippine Economic Zone Authority (PEZA).

-They also provide fiscal and non-fiscal benefits, such as the 4-year and 8-year income tax holiday.
-The local government further stressed their commitment to supporting the BPO industry through the Philippine IT-BPM Roadmap 2022, a program that aims to reach the goal of 1.8 million more jobs for Filipinos and $40 billion in revenues by 2022.
+The government further stressed its commitment to supporting the BPO industry through the Philippine IT-BPM Roadmap 2028, eyeing to reach 2.5 million workforce and $59 billion in revenues by 2028.

 12. Fringe benefits

 Offshore outsourcing proves to be a smart strategic move for companies, both big and small.
-As illustrated above, choosing the Philippines as your outsourcing destination lets you maximize the benefits.
-The country provides companies with the opportunity to experience the growth of monumental proportions while minimizing costs.
+Choosing the Philippines as your outsourcing destination lets you maximize the benefits.

 Whether you need to outsource creative services, website development, IT support, or contact center solutions, you stand to benefit from the talented workforce and government-sponsored advantages in the Philippines.
 Go ahead and explore your options!